| |

 definition is simply the appropriate escape sequence, and then intersperse

 these "fields" in your report as required.
-For example, you might create
+For example, you might

 (in the DICT of VOC) the fields BOLDON and BOLDOFF, whose definitions are,